MuellMark/Course-Scheduler/README.md

     a.
 Add all courses

        i.
-For each course, enter its name and abbreviation, specify whether it is a four-contact-hour course or not, and the number of sections it has.
-Check every time the course cannot be taught and then specify the course’s ID. ii.
+For each course, enter its name and abbreviation, specify whether it is a four-contact-hour course and the number of sections it has.
+Check when the course cannot be taught and then specify the course’s ID. ii.
 If other courses conflict with this one, click the Add Conflicting Course button and write the name of that course.
 You can do this multiple times.

     b.
 Add all faculty

         i.
-For each faculty member, enter their name, indicate whether they need to teach during prime time, and check every time that the professor is unable to teach. ii.
+For each faculty member, enter their name, indicate whether they need to teach during prime time, and check every time the professor cannot teach. ii.
 Then specify another course the professor is teaching.
 If other courses are being taught, click the Add Course Taught button and write the name of that course.
 This can be done multiple times.

 4. Once these tables are filled out, click the Save as CSV button in the top right corner.
 This will download the CSV files to your machine.